 Understated Classics #1: Together Alone by Crowded House

 This week Arcade Fire released their hotly anticipated third album “The Suburbs”.
 I loved “Neon Bible” but critics found it preachy, as overbearing as the religious folk it sought to satirise.
-I do not agree and think that it was an impressive continuation from an exciting debut.
+I disagree and think it was an impressive continuation from an exciting debut.
 “The Suburbs” steps on from their previous two albums, both in subject matter and tone.
 It’s sad, thoughtful, resigned, angry and tetchy - among other things.
 “The Suburbs” isn’t the understated classic that I want to discuss though: with all the praise and plaudits, it may never suit this new thread of posts.
 I want to write about Together Alone by Crowded House.

 When I first heard The Suburbs, and especially the title track, I immediately thought of Neil Finn’s voice and Crowded House’s Together Alone album from 1993.
 Together Alone was the first Crowded House albums to work as a whole.
 It contributes a large number of tracks to their “best of”s for good reason.
 I think it deserves wider praise.